raember/bash-me/README.md

 ```
 One can also use options such as `+test`.

+The description of the option can be formatted.

 The remaining, plain arguments parsed can be found in the `args`-array.

 To parse options, run the `parse_args` command with the `getopts`-argument.
 Example: